FTL-Hyperspace/FTL-Hyperspace/wiki/Building-on-Linux.md

 sudo sh ./get-docker.sh
 ```

-Wehn finished the script will mention how to run Docker as a non-privileged user.
+When finished, the script will mention how to run Docker as a non-privileged user.
 Ignore this for now.

 After the script is finished, Docker will be installed and the `docker` service should start automatically. **Note:** On RPM-based distributions, such as Fedora and RHEL, you need to manually start the `docker` service using `systemctl`.